open-mmlab/mmselfsup/docs/en/advanced_guides/models.md

 ## Overview these abstract functions in base model

-The `forward` function is the entrance to the your results.
+The `forward` function is the entrance to the results.
 However, it is different from the default `forward` function in most PyTorch code, which only has one mode.
 You will mess all your logic in the `forward` function, limiting the scability.
-Just as shown in the table below, `forward` function in MMSelfSup has three modes, i) tensor, ii) loss and iii) predict.
+Just as shown in the code below, `forward` function in MMSelfSup has three modes, i) tensor, ii) loss and iii) predict.

 ```python
 def forward(self,